Modeling the Lane-Change Reactions to Merging Vehicles for Highway On-Ramp Simulations: Results and Discussion

 Note that, for both MOBIL and mBRGT-D, targeting prediction success for \emph{lane-change} cases resulted in a significant decrease in the prediction success rate for \emph{keep-straight} cases, and vice versa.
-Two could be several potential reasons for this inverse relationship.
+There could be several potential reasons for this inverse relationship.
 First, the model inputs may be inadequate to represent the entire space of influencing situational factors on lane changes.
 Other factors may provide a better predictor of lane-change decisions.
 Second, there may be significant enough heterogeneity in drivers' decision making, given similar circumstances, that a single model configuration could not obtain an accurate overall prediction success rate.
 The latter conclusion would seem to support the argument that accurate lane change inference may depend on the inclusion of lateral state data (technically \emph{detection} as opposed to \emph{prediction}) instead of solely relying on situational data.

 The addition of the $\omega_5$ parameter to the mBRGT-D model provided a marked improvement in keep-straight prediction performance.
-Table \ref{tab:BRGTopt5} shows the optimization performance of the mBRGT-D model without $\omega_5$.
+Table \ref{tab:BRGTopt4} also shows the optimization performance of the mBRGT-D model without $\omega_5$.
 Due to the bias toward lane-changing behavior, optimization cannot achieve a high prediction success rate.
-Note that optimization was not able to find a more suitable parameter set than the initial set given in Table \ref{tab:BRGTopt2}.
+Note that optimization was not able to find a more suitable parameter set than the one found for mBRGT-D with $\omega_5$.

 For the random distribution of a model's resultant parameter sets among simulated traffic, the sample weights of the two parameter sets can correspond to the keep straight (96.7\%) and lane change (3.3\%) rates found in the data.
 This restricts simulated traffic to approximate a real-world lane-change rate under appropriate conditions, using situational context to perform the decision-making.
 The keep-straight configuration can perform lane-changes in safety-critical situations, and vice versa.
 This offers a more realistic improvement over the assignment of blind macroscopic lane-change rates to simulated traffic.
 The lane-change sample rate can also be increased to simulate more accommodating traffic or decreased for more aggressive, unyielding traffic.